Search-and-Rescue Robot Dog: Autonomous Exploration and Visual SLAM with Unitree Go1

 Fig. 3.
 Example of how dynamic obstacles can result in outliers in an otherwise well formed 3-D map.

-The algorithm I have implemeneted for this is:
+The algorithm I have implemented for this is:

 1. Iterate over the point cloud and increment the cells of a 2-D occupancy grid for each point lying within a range of height values above the floor.